 FREE Butterfly Garden Activities

 You can use a butterfly garden as an opportunity to learn about pollinators and plants with these butterfly garden ideas and free printable activities from Angi.

 - A butterfly and caterpillar observation sheet

 Homeschool Springtime Science Nature Study Printables from Spell Outloud

 I was also looking for something that our youngest learner could use alongside of us.
-Spell Outloud sent a review copy of Nature Study Printables for Toddlers and Preschoolers.
+Maureen Spell sent a review copy of Nature Study Printables for Toddlers and Preschoolers available at Homeschool Nature Study.
 Oh what a treasure it is!